Everything you need to know ahead of this year's City of Preston 10k event

 What is the route for this year’s race?

-The streets of Preston will welcome runners and spectators to the popular route once again.
-Starting in Market Street, runners will pass through beautiful scenery via Avenham Park and around the River Ribble, before finishing back on Market Street.
-Road closures will be in place.
+In previous years, the event has been based out of the Flag Market and started in Market Street with runners passing through beautiful scenery via Avenham Park and around the River Ribble, before finishing back on Market Street.
+This time around however the new route will take in even more of Avenham and Miller Parks as well as Frenchwood Park.

 Do runners get a medal?